Surfer12/week4micrototal/reports/breakdown.md

 **Meta-Reflection:**

 This analysis has revealed several inconsistencies between the initial documentation and the provided codebase.
 By integrating the codebase information, we've created a more accurate and complete understanding of the computer architecture.
 The next step would be to obtain the missing `RegisterFile.asc` and `ALU_Core.asc` files to further refine the documentation.
 A block diagram would also be a valuable addition.
 The logging mechanism helps track these improvements.

+**Update:** The `LogicLibraryAlt/new-circuits` directory provides implementations for key components like ALU, Data Memory, and Registers, effectively addressing the need for "missing files" and allowing for a more concrete understanding of the architecture.
+The data width and memory sizes in these components align with the corrected specifications, resolving some discrepancies.